XmanJL/NL-SideKick/README.md

 ## Project Mechanism

-A mobile app designed to help non-native English speakers understand the most challenging aspects of the English language.
+A mobile app designed to help non-native English speakers understand the most challenging vocabulary of the English language.

 1. Frontend: The app listens to the user's surroundings and captures the spoken sentence in real time.
 This sentence is then sent to the backend for analysis.